These 5 Summer Activities Will Keep Your Kids Happy

 Supplies:

-Cut sponges into fun shapes (stars, hearts, butterflies).
-Dip them lightly in paint and press onto any paper.
-Let your kids create rainbows, patterns, or abstract art.
+Cut sponges into fun shapes (stars, hearts, butterflies), and give them to your kids to dip them lightly in paint and press onto any paper.
+I love this one because it lets our kids create beautiful patterns that look like abstract art.

-MOM TIP: Always supervise these activities and remember to keep a pack of wet wipes close by for easy cleanup.
+Before I go on, let me just drop a little mama-to-mama tip: Always supervise the activities you do with your kids and remember to keep a pack of wet wipes close by for easy cleanup (works for me all the time).

 3. Frozen Friends Rescue

-This one was a HUGE hit at our house.
-My kids were excited about rescuing their toy friends from the block of ice.
-It was really fun to see.
+My kids were excited about rescuing their toy friends from the block of ice, and It was such a pleasant sight seeing their faces light up with this activity.

 Supplies:

-Freeze toys in a bowl of water (add food colouring if you like).
-Once frozen, hand your child warm water, tools to melt and “rescue” their toy friends.
+Freeze their favourite miniature toys in a bowl of water (you can add some food colouring if you want go extra).
+Once the toys are frozen, give the frozen bowl to your child with an extra bowl of warm water and maybe some tools (like a hammer) to melt and “rescue” their toy friends.

-MOM TIP: It’s best to do this activity outdoors—on the balcony or in the garden.
-Things can get wet and a little wild, especially if you hand your kids mini hammers for the rescue mission.
-Watch out for stray ice pieces flying if hammers are involved.
-If you’d rather skip the smashing, there are plenty of gentler (and just as fun) ways to melt the ice.
-Try giving your kids warm water in squeeze bottles, eyedroppers, or even just cups to pour slowly over the frozen toys.
-Not only does it keep the mess under control, but it also turns the whole thing into a mini science experiment.
+Another mama-to-mama I’d like to drop for this one: It’s best to do this activity outdoors, like in your garden or on the balcony (like we did), because things can get wet and a little chaotic, especially if you give your kids those mini wooden hammers for the rescue mission.
+Also, watch out for stray ice pieces flying if hammers are involved.
+And if you’d rather skip the hammers, just go with the gentler (and just as fun) ways to melt the ice.
+Give your kids warm water in squeeze bottles, or even just cups to pour slowly over the frozen toys – not only does it keep the mess under control, but it also turns the whole thing into a mini science experiment.

 4. Messy Muddy Fun